Learning Degenerate Manifolds of Frustrated Magnets with Boltzmann Machines: Kagome Spin Ice

+The distributions of the local bias fields learned by the RBM provide a direct probe of how the model captures the broken symmetries and correlation structure of the ice-II phase.
+As shown in Fig.~\ref{fig:hist-b}, the visible-layer fields $\bm b$ (light curves) are consistently concentrated on the same sign, whereas the hidden-layer fields $\bm b'$ form a distribution centered at the opposite sign.
 The emergence of uniformly signed visible-layer fields is particularly significant.
 In the RBM effective energy, these fields act as local “magnetic fields’’ that bias the visible spins toward one orientation.
 A uniform sign in the visible-layer fields acts as an effective global bias on the physical spins and directly reflects the broken time-reversal $Z_2$ symmetry of the ice-II phase.
 Once monopole charges order, the local spin environments acquire a preferred orientation, and the RBM encodes this by assigning visible biases of consistent sign.
 The hidden-layer fields show the complementary structure: they peak around the opposite sign, indicating that the hidden units activate in a way that reinforces the broken-symmetry pattern.
 This opposing-sign structure in the two layers demonstrates that the RBM internalizes the essential symmetry breaking of ice-II and represents it through a coherent organization of its bias fields.